Women's Tweed Coats

 - Occasion: Walking the dogs.

-- Outfit: Jodhpurs or leggings with knee length leather boots, a cricket sweater and sage tweed coat, add a baker's boy hat to avoid having to style your hair!
+- Outfit: Jodhpurs or leggings with knee length leather boots, a cricket jumper and sage tweed coat, add a baker's boy hat to avoid having to style your hair!

 - Occasion: Just your run of the mill workday!